ubleipzig/gitbits/README.md

 # Git Love

 Git is a lovely tool.
-This repo collects a few things I found useful.
+This repo collects a few things I use or found useful.
+The goal is to show the versatility of the tool and that it can be fun to hack the development process itself.

-Prepared for 2019-02-25, 12:30--13:30 meeting.
+Prepared for DM18B, 2019-02-25, 12:30--13:30 meeting (Albertina, TDB).

 ## TOC